14 Things To Know About Spain Before You Go: People, History, Food and more!

 What do get when you combine Spanish enthusiasm and Catholicism?
 Big religious celebrations!
 The most important one is Holy Week, or Semana Santa, the week preceding Easter.
 Don’t expect chocolate eggs and colorful bunnies, though, this is the week that Catholics remember Jesus’ death and resurrection.
 But there is music, parades and costumes!
 Each town organizes processions, usually one every day of the week in smaller towns and up to 6 a day in places like Granada.
 Men in costume carry huge floats that represent different stages of Jesus’ last week.

-Santa Semana Spain
+La Semana Santa in Spain

-Santa Semana celebrations... not those other people that you instantly thought of!
+Santa Semana celebrations...not those other people that you instantly thought of!

 So this can be quite a solemn affair, though with Spaniards congregating all over the place, you are bound to see people enjoying themselves.
 Like the children, who, every time the men carrying floats take a minute to stop and rest, run up to members of the procession who are holding candles.
 They then collect the dripping wax from the candles into a ball of wax and have competitions amongst each other to see who can make the biggest one.
 Now that’s a celebration!